Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

+Recall that following standard BART practice, our variables are transformed to lie in the interval $[-0.5,0.5]$.
+This transformation is used for estimating the tree-based components.
+After obtaining the tree structures and terminal node parameters, the remaining quantities of the model are estimated by transforming the variables back to their original scale.

 Given the relatively short sample size we begin evaluating nowcasts in 2011Q1.
-Within each quarter, we produce three nowcasts, one for each month in the quarter.
+Within each quarter, we produce three nowcasts, one for each month in the quarter (subsequently abbreviated Mth./Qt.).
 Our model nowcasts monthly growth rates, $\bm y_{q, t}$, which are turned into quarterly growth rates for comparison with the actual realization of quarterly GDP growth.
-All of our nowcasts respect the release calendar (e.g. a nowcast produced for January will be made at the beginning of February using the data that has been released by then).
+All of our nowcasts respect the release calendar and data revisions (e.g., a nowcast produced for January will be made at the beginning of February using the data that has been released by then).

-We compare results from our MF-BAVART specification to a standard linear MF-VAR which is identical in all respects except that it is linear.
-This implies that we set $F(\bm X_t) = \bm A \bm X_t$ with $\bm A$ being an $M \times K$ coefficient matrix.
-On $\bm a = \text{vec}(\bm A)$ we use a Horseshoe prior analogous to the one defined in (\ref{eq: horseshoe}).
-The prior on $\bm \Sigma$ is the same in the two models.